learn-co-curriculum/dsc-one-sample-z-test/README.md

 Now that your hypotheses are in place, you have to decide on your significance level alpha ($\alpha$) as a cut-off value to define whether you can reject your null hypothesis or not.

 As discussed previously, often, $\alpha$ is set to 0.05, which also has as a side-effect that there is a 5 percent chance that you will reject the null hypothesis when it is true.

-Later, you'll see that using alpha, you'll formulate your test result as: "with a confidence level of 95%, we can state that...".
+Later, you'll see that using $\alpha$, you'll formulate your test result as: "with a confidence level of 95%, we can state that...".
 For a $z$-distribution, this can be shown as below:

 <img src="images/hypothesis_test.png" width=670>

-If you test both sides of the distribution ($\mu \neq \bar{x}$, when $\mu$ can either be smaller OR bigger), you need to perform a 2-tail test to see if tutoring results in lower OR higher IQs.
+If you test both sides of the distribution ($\mu \neq \bar{x}$, when $\mu$ can either be smaller OR bigger), you need to perform a two-tail test to see if tutoring results in lower OR higher IQs.

 Each purple region would be calculated as $\dfrac{\alpha}{2}$.
 When testing a single side (as in the example) i.e. just higher OR just lower, you can use a one-tail test as shown in the first and second images.
 The $\alpha$ value we use is 0.05 or $5\%$.

 ## Step 3: Calculate the test statistic

 For $z$-tests, a $z$-statistic is used as our test statistic.
-You'll see other statistics suitable for other tests later.
+You'll see other test statistics suitable for other tests later.
 A one-sample $z$-statistic is calculated as:

 $$ \large \text{z-statistic} = \dfrac{\bar x - \mu_0}{{\sigma}/{\sqrt{n}}} $$